signavio/tech-blog/_posts/2017-08-10-kotlin-dropwizard-jooq-guice.md

 While researching I found an [excellent post comparing Java 8 stream equivalents](https://stackoverflow.com/documentation/kotlin/707/java-8-stream-equivalents#t=201607211216224974548) if you want a more detailed overview.

-There are many other aspects I haven't mentioned, however the above points were enough to make me want to get some hands on experience.
+There are many other aspects I haven’t mentioned, however the above points were enough to make me want to get some hands on experience.

 ## Implementing a Dropwizard resource in Kotlin using jOOQ